developersec/windows-hello/README.md

 # \<windows-hello\>

-&lt;windows-hello&gt; is a custom element used to authenticate with  Windows Hello
+&lt;windows-hello&gt; is a reusable custom web component used to authenticate with Windows Hello.
+This web component allows other web developers to easily integrate Windows Hello's Web Authentication into their web application

 ## Install the Polymer-CLI